-If you flipped your house upside down and everything in it fell out – what would you have?
+If your house didn’t have a roof and you flipped your house upside down, and everything in it fell out – what would you have?
 In insurance terms, this is all your “Personal Property.”
 Have you taken inventory of what you have in your home?

-If something were to happen tomorrow – fire, water, lightning strike, tree fell on a house, etc. – would you be able to list the items in the rooms affected?
+If something were to happen tomorrow like- fire, water, lightning strike, a tree fell on the house, etc. – would you be able to list the items in the rooms affected?
 Worse, could you make a list of everything in your home?